cjimti/mk/_posts/2018-05-18-lets-encrypt-kubernetes.md

       - www.example.com
 ```

 The two `http01` sections under `acme:` demonstrate using the http-01 challenge with and without an existing ingress.
 The http-01 challenge creates or uses an existing ingress to create a route for [Let's Encrypt] to determine that you control the domain.
-If you do not yet have an [ingress] configuration or have [Ingress] setup yet, I suggest my article [Ingress on Custom Kubernetes] which builds on the [Production Hobby Cluster] guide.
+If you do not yet have an [ingress] configuration or have [Ingress] setup yet, I suggest checking out my article [Ingress on Custom Kubernetes], which builds on the [Production Hobby Cluster] guide.

 Create the test [Certificate] with `kubectl`:
 ```bash